Definitions

 Component | Description | Points possible |

-Percentage of students scoring above a certain threshold on state English language arts assessments | Percentage of students performing at the "met expectations" or "exceeded expectations" levels on the state English assessment or the equivalent on the MSAA (Multi-State Alternate Assessment) | Elementary/Middle: 5 High: 7.5 |
+Percentage of students scoring above a certain threshold on state English language arts assessments | Percentage of students performing at or above proficient on the State English language arts assessment. | Elementary/Middle: 5 High: 7.5 |

-Percentage of students scoring above a certain threshold on state mathematics assessments | Percentage of students performing at the "met expectations" or "exceeded expectations" levels on the state mathematics assessment or the equivalent on the MSAA | Elementary/Middle: 5 High: 7.5 |
+Percentage of students scoring above a certain threshold on state mathematics assessments | Percentage of students performing at or above proficient on the mathematics assessment. | Elementary/Middle: 5 High: 7.5 |

-Performance index for English language arts | Performance index will equal the average of student performance levels on the state's English language arts assessment (including the equivalent score on the MSAA) | Elementary/Middle: 5 High: 7.5 |
+Average performance level for English language arts | The average of student performance levels on the state`s English language arts assessment. | Elementary/Middle: 5 High: 7.5 |

-Performance index for mathematics | Performance index will equal the average of student performance levels on the state's mathematics assessments (including the equivalent score on the MSAA) | Elementary/Middle: 5 High: 7.5 |
+Average performance level for mathematics | The average of student performance levels on the state`s mathematics assessment. | Elementary/Middle: 5 High: 7.5 |

-For more information about the academic achievement indicator, visit: Maryland's Every Student Succeeds Act Plan
+For more information about the academic achievement indicator, visit: Maryland`s Every Student Succeeds Act Plan

 Academic Progress Indicator